cmashamolcm/learn_react/JS_NOTES.md

 ### ES-6:
-1. var, const and let
+1. var, const and let (Introduced BLOCK SCOPE(let, const) to add to existing FUNCTION SCOPE and GLOBAL SCOPE).
 2. var:
     - variable declaration and scope with be to the nearest/ immediate function.
 Ie; if we declare it in a block inside a function also, nearest function is that holding the block.
 So, scope will be that function.
     ```